mermaid-js/mermaid/packages/mermaid/src/docs/syntax/block.md

   style Start fill:#969;
   style End fill:#696;
 ```

-This diagram depicts a simple decision-making process with two possible paths leading to an endpoint, demonstrating the use of different shapes and directional arrows.

-### Real world Scenarios

-Block diagrams can be employed in a variety of real-world scenarios.
-Here are a few examples:

-- **IT Network Layouts**: Visualize the structure of IT networks, showing how different devices and services are connected.
-- **Educational Diagrams**: Explain complex scientific concepts, engineering systems, or historical timelines.
-- **Organizational Charts**: Represent the hierarchy and relationships within an organization or department.

 These practical examples and scenarios underscore the utility of Mermaid block diagrams in simplifying and effectively communicating complex information across various domains.